Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: Introduction

 This and the starting condition $\Pi_0=\{\{1\},\{2\},\ldots\}$ characterize the law of the partition process $(\Pi_t)_{t\geq 0}$.
 The $\Lambda$-coalescent is an exchangeable coalescent that generalizes the classical Kingman coalescent (which corresponds to the case $\Lambda=\delta_0$) by allowing multiple mergers instead of only binary mergers.
 It can also be seen as a particular case of coalescents with simultaneous multiple collisions \cite{10.1214/EJP.v5-68}.
 Background on the $\Lambda$-coalescent can be found in \cite{Berestycki2009,lecturebertoin2010,surveylambdacoal}.

 The $\Lambda$-coalescent is related to the genealogy of several population models \cite{10.1214/aop/1015345761,schweinsberg2003,DURRETT20051628,D08,Huillet2014,10.1214/22-EJP739}, to the genealogy of Continuous State Branching Processes (CSBPs) \cite{ref29surveyb,ref36surveyb,BLGIII,ref19surveyb,ref18surveyb}, to stable Continuous Random Trees (CRTs) \cite{ref20surveyb}, or also to pruning of trees \cite{10.1214/EJP.v10-265,romain2013,romain2015}.
-One of its most fundamental connection is with the $\Lambda$-Fleming-Viot flow, of which it provides the genealogy \cite{BLGI}.
-The later process is valued in probability measures on $[0,1]$ and models an infinite population with constant size, with genotypes indexed by $[0,1]$, and that is subject to random neutral reproductions determined by the measure $\Lambda$.
+One of its most fundamental connections is with the $\Lambda$-Fleming-Viot flow, of which it provides the genealogy \cite{BLGI}.
+The latter process is valued in probability measures on $[0,1]$ and models an infinite population with constant size, with genotypes indexed by $[0,1]$, and that is subject to random neutral reproductions determined by the measure $\Lambda$.
 These flows have been introduced in \cite{BLGI} and implicitly in the \textit{lookdown construction} of \cite{donnellykurtz1999} which, in \cite{labbe2014a}, is unified with the construction of \cite{BLGI}.
-They have been studied by many authors \cite{BERTOIN2005307,ref36surveyb,BLGIII,10.1214/10-AOP629,HENARD20132054,Griffiths2014,10.3150/17-BEJ971} and can be seen as a multi-type version of $\Lambda$-Wright-Fisher diffusions, as the frequency of any hereditary subpopulation of a $\Lambda$-Fleming-Viot flow follows a $\Lambda$-Wright-Fisher diffusions \cite{BERTOIN2005307}.
+They have been studied by many authors \cite{BERTOIN2005307,ref36surveyb,BLGIII,10.1214/10-AOP629,HENARD20132054,Griffiths2014,10.3150/17-BEJ971} and can be seen as multi-type versions of $\Lambda$-Wright-Fisher diffusions, as the frequency of any hereditary subpopulation of a $\Lambda$-Fleming-Viot flow follows a $\Lambda$-Wright-Fisher diffusion \cite{BERTOIN2005307}.

 For a block $\mathcal{B} \in \Pi_t$, its \textit{mass} (also called \textit{asymptotic frequency}) is defined as $|\mathcal{B}|:=\lim_{n \rightarrow \infty}\sharp (\mathcal{B} \cap \{1,\ldots,n\})/n$.
 It is shown in \cite[Prop.
 2.13]{labbe2014a} that, almost surely, this limit exists for all blocks in $\Pi_t$ at all $t$.
 A block $\mathcal{B} \in \Pi_t$ is called \textit{massive} if $|\mathcal{B}|>0$.
 From a $\Lambda$-coalescent process $(\Pi_t)_{t\geq 0}$, one can define the process $(\{ |\mathcal{B}|, \mathcal{B} \in \Pi_t \ \text{s.t.} \ |\mathcal{B}|>0 \})_{t\geq 0}$ of the collection of masses of its massive blocks, which is a process on mass partitions.
 Looking at one or the other process is equivalent thanks to Kingman's correspondence \cite{Berestycki2009,lecturebertoin2010,lecturepitman2006}.
 Therefore, understanding the behavior of the collection of masses of blocks is essential to understand the $\Lambda$-coalescent.
 Unfortunately, the distribution of masses of blocks at a given time $t$ (the \textit{entrance law from dust}) has no known explicit expression, except in the remarkable case of the Bolthausen-Sznitman coalescent \cite{pitman1999,lecturepitman2006,Berestycki2009}, and little is known about the precise behavior of masses of blocks as $t$ goes to infinity.
 This problem is a focus of the present paper.